 Do not hesitate to switch things up

 The jewelry pieces you wear for your ceremony don’t have to stay on you throughout the whole day.
 In fact, feel free to wear something different during the reception.
 If you had a large veil and statement earrings that were not a good option for the ceremony, put them on afterward.
-Maybe you had to wear a long-sleeve bolero that kept you from rocking your bangles but feel free to put them on when you take your bolero off.
+Maybe you had to wear a long-sleeve bolero that kept you from rocking your bangles but feels free to put them on when you take your bolero off.
 Some brides decide to completely change their outfits for the reception, but switching up your jewelry is a more affordable way to get the desired effect.

 Think outside the box

 Are you getting married at a local botanical garden or at the beach?
 If so, feel free to think outside the box.
 Traditional jewelry might not be the best choice for a wedding that is everything but traditional, so get creative.
-If you are getting married in the middle of a flower garden, a long, loose braid with some wild flowers in it might be more in tune with your wedding vibe than perhaps a bun with a tiara.
+If you are getting married in the middle of a flower garden, a long, loose braid with some wildflowers in it might be more in tune with your wedding vibe than perhaps a bun with a tiara.

 Planning a wedding can be stressful.
-Hopefully 360sitevisit can help provide you with the tools and tips to finding the perfect venue, choosing between a band and a DJ, making seating arrangement, finding the wedding cake, saying yes to the wedding dress, and so many other things.
+Hopefully, 360sitevisit can help provide you with the tools and tips to finding the perfect venue, choosing between a band and a DJ, making seating arrangements, finding the wedding cake, saying yes to the wedding dress, and so many other things.
 With these tips, at least finding the perfect jewelry pieces for your special day won’t be too much of an undertaking.
 In the end, it doesn’t matter if you make a mistake.
 What matters is the love you share with your partner and the future you will get to spend together.

 Do you have other topics you would like us to cover concerning your wedding planning journey?
-Comment on our social media post at 360sitevisit and let us know, we would love to hear your wishes and provide you with valuable contents!
+Comment on our social media post at 360sitevisit and let us know, we would love to hear your wishes and provide you with valuable content!